lumapps/frontend-tech-test-vue/README.md

 You should download the code and create your own repository.

 In the project directory, you need to run: `yarn`
-This will setup the necessary dependencies to execute this project.
+This will set up the necessary dependencies to execute this project.

-You will need to use Node.js version 20 in order to run this project.
+You will need to use Node.js version 20 to run this project.
 Not doing so will result in an error.
-We suggest using a node version manager [nvm](https://github.com/nvm-sh/nvm) for the purpose.
+We suggest using a node version manager [nvm](https://github.com/nvm-sh/nvm) for this purpose.

 To start development, execute `yarn start`, which will run the app in development mode.

 ## Project delivery

 This project should be accessible on GitHub as either a private or public repository.
-Your recruiter will provide further details when it comes to who to give access to the repository.
+Your recruiter will provide further details about who to give access to the repository.